Kapalbhati Pranayama

 - It works perfectly to improve the functioning of the liver and kidneys.

-- It improves memory and is very effective for the nerves.
+- It improves memory and is highly effective for the nervous system.

-- Kapalbhati is highly suitable for removing under the eyes and releasing pressure from the looks.
+- Kapalbhati is highly suitable for reducing puffiness under the eyes and releasing tension from the forehead.

 Kapalbhati Pranayama Precautions

-It has magnificent work on a person’s physical and mental well-being.
-But, even though it has many benefits, it also has a few limitations.
-There are a few precautions of kapal bhati pranayama: –
+It has a magnificent impact on a person’s physical and mental well-being.
+However, despite its numerous benefits, it also has a few limitations.
+There are a few precautions of Kapal Bhati Pranayama: –

-- If someone suffers from a severe heart condition, they should avoid Kapal Bhati pranayam.
+- If someone suffers from a severe heart condition, they should avoid Kapalbhati pranayama.

-- Kapal Bhati is not advisable for stomach problems like the appendix, hernia, and surgical cases.
+- Kapal Bhati is not advisable for individuals with stomach problems, such as appendicitis, hernia, or those undergoing surgical procedures.

-- If you have high blood pressure, you should no longer practice it.
+- If you have high blood pressure, it is advisable to avoid it.

-- If a person has kidney failure, Kapal Bhati should not practice.
+- If a person has kidney failure, Kapal bhati should not be practiced.

 - One should not attempt it quickly in the case of extreme fluids and acid in the bowels.

-- In the case of open-heart surgery, one should avoid it.
+- In the case of open-heart surgery, it is advisable to avoid it.

-- Practising Kapal Bhati under an experienced yoga teacher or trainer is advisable.
+- Practicing Kapal Bhati under the guidance of an experienced yoga teacher or trainer is advisable.

 - It should be practised in several strokes, which is for the precautions of the abdomen.

-- It may aggravate vomiting; please be careful during practice.
+- It may exacerbate vomiting; please exercise caution during practice.

-- There can also be a possibility of dry mouth.
+- There is also a possibility of experiencing dry mouth.
 Please practice Shitli pranayama after this.

 Alternative Treatments similar to Kapalbhati energy flow